 Fire barrier

-A fire barrier offers a higher level of protection than the fire partition because it is continuous from the floor slab to the underside of the floor or roof above.
+A fire barrier offers a higher level of protection than a fire partition because it is continuous from the floor slab to the underside of the floor or roof above.

 Fire barriers are used to: